RockefellerArchiveCenter/iiif-image-scripts/README.md

 All manifest files will be pushed to an S3 bucket in the `/manifests/` directory after creation.

+### Requires

+This script requires the following architecture and Python libraries to function correctly.

+  - Python3
+  - ArchivesSnake
+  - Boto3
+  - IIIF-Prezi
+  - Pillow

 ### Setup

 This script requires a `local_settings.cfg` file with the following sections and keys.